Technical Writer

 Advanced editing skills are required by technical communicators.
 Students enhance their abilities to edit written work at the copyediting and comprehensive levels in a variety of media.
 Through the use of assigned readings, exercises and collaborative assignments, they refine their abilities to apply advanced rules of grammar and usage, style and organization to documents, such as technical reports for improvements in clarity, conciseness, precision, correctness, accuracy and readability.

-Pre-requisites: TWR2000 and TWR2017
+Pre-requisites: TWR2000 AND TWR2017

 TWR2201 Instructional Design and the Technical Communicator